jlento/NumLab2015/2_Session/BatchQueues.slide.md

 ~~~~

-## Batch job script

-Job script
+## Job script

 - prepares the environment for the program
 - launches the application on the compute nodes

-*Batch* job script, in addition,
+- *Batch* job script, in addition, defines the requested resources:

-- defines the requested resources, the number of cores, the amount of
-  memory, computing time, etc.
+  the number of cores, the amount of memory, computing time, etc.

 ## Batch jobs

-The default way of submitting large parallel jobs.
+- the default way of submitting large parallel jobs.
 - the user writes a batch job script and gives it to the batch queue system
 - batch queue system executes the script when the requested
   resources become available
 - stdin, stdout and stderr are connected to files

-This is how we are going to run OpenIFS today.
+- (this is how we are going to run OpenIFS today.)

 ## Interactive batch jobs

-A very useful way to run small test, check that everything is set up
+- A very useful way to run small test, check that everything is set up
   properly before the large runs, etc.

-- the user runs the job launcher directly (not really), and waits
+- the user runs the job launcher directly (not really)
-  for the execution to start
 - one can think that the queue system actually makes a job script on
   the fly, and then proceeds as usual
-- stdin, stdout and stderr are connected to terminal
+- stdin, stdout and stderr are connected to the terminal

-This is how we run OpenIFS in the 1.\ exercise.
+- (this is how we ran OpenIFS in the 1.\ exercise.)

 ## Example batch job script